 Tired of getting annoying pregnancy advice every time you go to a get-together?
-Frustrated with all the unsolicited pregnancy advice your friends and family feel entitled to give?
-You’ve come to the right place to nip those annoying, unsolicited comments in the butt, FAST!
+Frustrated with all the unsolicited advice your friends and family feel entitled to give about your pregnancy?
+You’ve come to the right place to nip those annoying, unsolicited comments for the last time.

 Pregnancy is a special time for a woman.
 It’s the time her body transforms to create a living being, but also an emotional journey as she ventures into motherhood.

 Unfortunately, some friends and family members find it completely warranted to drop lots of unsolicited pregnancy advice — time and time again.

 Sometimes, it’s not someone you know!
 You could be minding your own business in Target when a strange person comes up to you giving their piece of mind about how big or small your belly looks.
 How annoying, right?